CohortHQ/API-Documentation/README.md

 ## Token generation

 In order to access the Cohort API you need a valid token.
-Tokens can be generated using the <apiKey> and <secret> provided.
+Tokens can be generated using the "<apiKey>" and "<secret>" provided.
 Access tokens are valid for 30 days from the time of creation and you should add logic to your code to generate a new token in the case of an expired token.

     POST https://api.cohort.is/access/token